 The fluid is inserted from an opening, which is usually located on the top edge of the turbine.
 With the only exit located at the center, fluid makes a spiral path before exiting the turbine.
 It creates thrust to make the disks turn.

 Although bladeless turbines have been in use since the early 1980s, it never became popular or commercial success.
 Today, such turbines are utilized mainly in cases where steam or compressed air is used as a power source (such as turbocharger in cars).

 Tesla’s radio-controlled boat

 Proposed In: 1907

-In 1898, during an electric exhibition, Tesla demonstrated a (small) radio controlled vessel, which he was able to maneuver over a pool of water.
-While doing so, he entertained the audience by making it look like the boat is obeying voice commands from spectators, but in reality, he was controlling the boat using radio frequencies.
-He named it “telautomatics.”
+In 1898, during an electric exhibition, Tesla demonstrated a (small) radio-controlled vessel, which he was able to maneuver over a pool of water.
+While doing so, he entertained the audience by making it look like the boat is obeying voice commands from spectators.
+In reality, however, he was controlling the boat using radio frequencies.
+He named this technology “telautomatics.”